jhonyavella90/django-ttag/README.rst

 tools that I've worked on over time and never released for want of polishing, I figured it was better to just push it out first and polish later.

-In particular, I'm not entirely comfortable with the underscore syntax to denote positional arguments; I'm open to better ideas there.

 Contributing
 ============